CSAMP/omr-flow-data/README.md

 # Data Format
 The `OMR_daily.txt` is a matrix containing daily flow of the OMR.
 Old and Middle River flow has dimensions year _y_ and month _m_.

-# Methods for Preparing OMR Data for MOdel Input
+# Methods for Preparing OMR Data for Model Input
 by Will Smith

 OMR<sub>ym</sub> was the monthly average of the daily sum of tidally filtered flows from two adjacent channels